GeppettoJS/backbone.geppetto/README.md

 **Using Context factory method**

-This method is handy if your view does not depend on a fully-initialized context.
-With this method, you pass a view instance, and a Context constructor function.
+With this method, you pass a view instance, and either a Context constructor function or an already-initialized Context object.

 ```javascript